STRIPED BASS FISHING

 GREAT FOR BEGINNERS AND EXPERTS

 Make no mistake; this will not be a passive trip.
 We will not sit back and troll for fish.
-The state of Maine allows anglers to keep one fish per day that is over 28” and under 35".
+The state of Maine allows anglers to keep one fish per day that is over 28” and under 31".
 In 2020 and 2021 only about 1% of all fish caught in Maine were of legal size.
-Last year we saw many more keepers and iw would say more like 8-10% were keepers last year.
+Last year we saw many more keepers and I would say more like 8-10% were keepers last year.
 However, If you want fish to eat we would suggest an offshore trip ground fishing on the Papa Jon.
+Up and down the Atlantic Coast states have changed their keeper range to try to protect Striped Bass even more.